nokxs/trello-backupper/Readme.md

 ### As dotnet tool

-Run `dotnet tool install -g TODO` to install the tool globally.
+Run `dotnet tool install --global trello-backuper.cli` to install the tool globally.

 After installation, run `trello-backuper --app-key [Your App key] --token [Your token] backup [Your target directory]`.
 This will do a full backup of your trello account.